vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/commands/5.edit/readme.md

 $ **kubectl edit pod vganesh**

 A copy of your changes has been stored to "/tmp/kubectl-edit-2662882958.yaml"

 error: At least one of apiVersion, kind and **name was changed**

-TODO: Find out the fields folks change in a deployment for all practical purpose, during testing ???
+**TODO**: Find out the fields folks change in a deployment for all practical purpose, during testing ???
 Maybe the port number?